dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - **{{< spell 50334 "Berserk" >}}** - Berserk has undergone some changes since SL that make it pretty big on sustained AoE, it's no huge AoE burst like some specs have out there but it's still very solid all rounder.
 - **{{< spell 323764 "Convoke the Spirits" >}}** - Convoke is huge, it's a 4s channelled nuke that switches up based on what form you are in.
 Feral convoke also casts the Lunar Inspiration version of Moonfire, which means it's AoE potential in Feral form is bigger than some would give it credit for.

-*That said* there are times and routes where CD usage matters, for example if your group is planning around a Pride burst window to burn down a group or a boss, or a particularly nasty pull that needs to be burned down to be efficient (e.g. SoA double pack mid-way through between 1st and 2nd boss with spear), then you need to hold CDs.
+*That said* there are times and routes where CD usage matters, for example if your group is planning around a burst window to burn down a pack or a boss, or a particularly nasty pull that needs to be burned down to be efficient (e.g. SoA double pack mid-way through between 1st and 2nd boss with spear), then you need to hold CDs.
 Talk to your group and coordinate these types of pulls to make sure you have yours ready.

+Also, it can be worth having an addon like OmniCD to track your teams CDs, so you don't all blow CDs on the same pack, which can lower the individual value of each members CDs.

 For more info on Convoke, check out the [Beta Convoke Test Data](https://docs.google.com/spreadsheets/d/e/2PACX-1vTwxWnGzNZw7CxBzN4XaoeW43Y0y2xjRnqEtpP76tTQ9GdB815wnhCA4Zm2ekofWZtkpWcuKqNcU3nv/pubhtml#)

 ### In Berserk
+The Feral rotation changes a little in Berserk ...

+- Combo Points gain value due to finishers refunding 2 combo points on every use
+- Stealth-modified spells also gain value, as {{< spell 1822 "Rake" >}} and {{< spell 5221 "Shred" >}} have additional benefits for the duration of Berserk

-The Feral rotation changes a little in Berserk, as Combo Points gain value due to the refund and the Stealth-modified spells also gain value, it's worth being aware of how  to use Berserk in different situations:
+It's worth being aware of how  to use Berserk in different situations:

 ![Image](https://cdn.discordapp.com/attachments/337894455589994517/806122266801995777/unknown.png)